swiftlang/swift-evolution/proposals/0391-package-registry-publish.md

 USAGE: package-registry publish <id> <version>

 ARGUMENTS:
-  <id>                    The package identifier.
+  <package-id>            The package identifier.
-  <version>               The package release version being created.
+  <package-version>       The package release version being created.

 OPTIONS:
   --url                   The registry URL.
   --scratch-directory     The path of the directory where working file(s) will be written.

-  --metadata-path         The path to the package metadata JSON file if it will not be part of the source archive.
+  --metadata-path         The path to the package metadata JSON file if it's not 'package-metadata.json' in the package directory.

   --signing-identity      The label of the signing identity to be retrieved from the system's secrets store if supported.

   --private-key-path      The path to the certificate's PKCS#8 private key (DER-encoded).
-  --cert-path             Path to the signing certificate (DER-encoded).
+  --cert-chain-paths      Path(s) to the signing certificate (DER-encoded) and optionally the rest of the certificate chain.
+The signing certificate must be listed first.

+  --dry-run               Dry run only; prepare the archive and sign it but do not publish to the registry.
 ```

 - `id`: The package identifier in the `<scope>.<name>` notation as defined in [SE-0292](https://github.com/apple/swift-evolution/blob/main/proposals/0292-package-registry-service.md#package-identity).
 It is the package author's responsibility to register the package identifier with the registry beforehand.